survivejs/site/layouts/training.md

 ### Webpack Day

 The point of the webpack day is to help beginner level users to understand webpack while increasing the understanding of intermediate/expert level users.
 The tool has a large scope so it's easy to miss features that may be useful.

 Even though the focus is on webpack, the day covers a wide variety of techniques that are useful beyond it.
 So even if you don't end up using webpack in your daily work, you may still benefit from the ideas.

+It is possible to split the webpack content into two days to keep it more casual and hands on experience.
+In this case the first day would focus on the basic ideas while the second day would delve into advanced use cases.

 * 09:00-12:00 - **Webpack - From apprentice to journeyman** - [Slides](https://presentations.survivejs.com/webpack-from-apprentice-to-journeyman/)
 * 12:00-13:00 - Lunch break